SonPham14/Forensics-Training/Task 3/Writeup.md

 **Note: In this method you can use `pkcrack` with the same syntax, but it takes a long time to run.
 My computer runs for about 1 hour while `bkcrack` only takes 2 minutes.

+### Method 2: Using `bkcrack` with unavailable plaintext.
+This part will crack the zip file without using available plaintext.
+That is, based on the files contained in the zip file to crack.

+I'll update this in the future if I can get it resolved.